nanobowers/cronic/README.md

   # => nil
 ```

-If the parser can find a date or time, either a `Time` (for Cronic.parse) or `Cronic::SecSpan` for Cronic.parse_span will be returned.
+If the parser can find a date or time, either a `Time` (for Cronic.parse) or `Cronic::Timespan` for Cronic.parse_span will be returned.

 If no date or time can be found, an exception will be thrown.